Resolute Bay Airport: Historical passenger airline service

 The September 15, 1994 OAG listed two airlines flying scheduled jet service into the airport at that time: Canadian Airlines (which formerly operated as CP Air), operating direct Boeing 737 flights from Edmonton twice a week and also twice a week direct from Montreal; and First Air, operating direct Boeing 727 flights from Ottawa once a week in addition to nonstop 727 flights from Yellowknife once a week.
 Canadian Airlines flights from Edmonton International Airport made intermediate stops in Yellowknife and Cambridge Bay while its flights from Montreal Dorval Airport made intermediate stops at Iqaluit Airport and Nanisivik Airport.
 The First Air service from Ottawa also made intermediate stops in Iqaluit and Nanisivik.
-The OAG indicates that Canadian and First Air were both operating gravel kit-equipped combi aircraft versions of their respective Boeing jets on their flights into the airport, with these aircraft being capable of being flown in mixed passenger/freight configuration,and also listed local flights into Resolute from Grise Fiord, Nanisivik and Pond Inlet, operated by Kenn Borek Air with de Havilland Canada DHC-6 Twin Otter: an STOL turboprop aircraft.
+The OAG indicates that Canadian and First Air were both operating gravel kit-equipped combi aircraft versions of their respective Boeing jets on their flights into the airport, with these aircraft being capable of being flown in mixed passenger/freight configuration, and also listed local flights into Resolute from Grise Fiord, Nanisivik and Pond Inlet, operated by Kenn Borek Air with de Havilland Canada DHC-6 Twin Otter STOL turboprop aircraft.

-As of early 2022, Canadian North serves Resolute only with twin-turboprop ATR-42 aircraft.
+As of early 2022, Canadian North serves Resolute only with twin-turboprop ATR 42 aircraft.
 Its sole route to Resolute is from Iqaluit, with a stop at Arctic Bay.
 Boeing 737 jet connections are provided between Montreal/Ottawa and Iqaluit.
 Any future jet service to Resolute from southern Canadian cities cannot land at Arctic Bay en route, because it has only a 3,935-foot-long runway.
 The 6,400-foot runway at nearby Nanisivik Airport was closed to civilian air traffic on January 13, 2011, and is 9.2 miles from the new Nanisivik Naval Facility being constructed near Nanisivik.
 A key reason for siting the new Canadian naval base there is the prior presence of the "jet-capable" runway, which will now become part of the new naval base.